-SMALL CAP INVESTING CHALLENGES UR SOLUTIONS Thousands of Stocks With No Top-heavy Concentration Systematic methods allow for broader analysis of thousands potential winners easily missed by more narrowly focused co small value investable universe requires a larger portfolio to exposures. mpetitors.
-The nature of the Higher Volatility We hold 250-300 stocks, limiting individual stock risk.
-We an 11 economic sectors and all 24 economic subsectors, reducing ESG Capture ® methodology also helps to limit volatility by av significant potential negative externalities and lagging ESG p g economic cycle risk.
-Our oiding companies with Limited Information In addition to sometimes-limited financial statement data an universal behavioral finance anomalies to broaden our alpha advanced valuation techniques. v , v Higher Bankruptcy Risk Our earnings quality focus, accounting and auditor red flag s measurement, and factor beta "value trap" identification all l with going concern issues.
-Liquidity Constraints We employ proprietary and often contrarian stock selection We emphasize characteristics more than individual stocks, a trading.
-We broadly diversify, limiting maximum position si experience and expertise. llowing for patient, flexible Limited ESG Data and Poor ESG Vendor Score Coverage We have proprietary E, S, and G factors with comprehensive We also combine ESG scores from multiple vendors to create score with much greater universe coverage.
+CHALLENGES OUR SOLUTIONS Thousands of Stocks With No Top-heavy Concentration Systematic methods allow for broader analysis of thousands of companies, identifying potential winners easily missed by more narrowly focused competitors.
+The nature of the small value investable universe requires a larger portfolio to adequately cover risk exposures.
+Higher Volatility We hold 250-300 stocks, limiting individual stock risk.
+We are consistently invested in all 11 economic sectors and all 24 economic subsectors, reducing economic cycle risk.
+Our ESG Capture® methodology also helps to limit volatility by avoiding companies with significant potential negative externalities and lagging ESG practices.
+Limited Information In addition to sometimes-limited financial statement data and analysis, we identify more universal behavioral finance anomalies to broaden our alpha opportunities, and employ advanced valuation techniques.
+Higher Bankruptcy Risk Our earnings quality focus, accounting and auditor red flag screening, credit risk measurement, and factor beta "value trap" identification all help weed out companies with going concern issues.
+Liquidity Constraints We employ proprietary and often contrarian stock selection factors to avoid crowding.
+We emphasize characteristics more than individual stocks, allowing for patient, flexible trading.
+We broadly diversify, limiting maximum position sizes, and have deep trading experience and expertise.
+Limited ESG Data and Poor ESG Vendor Score Coverage We have proprietary E, S, and G factors with comprehensive small cap value coverage.
+We also combine ESG scores from multiple vendors to create a comparable composite score with much greater universe coverage.